 An agreement describing the services a provider furnishes a customer within a given time period.

-A programming package that let you develop applications for a specific platform.
+A programming package that lets you develop applications for a specific platform.
 An SDK usually includes an API, plus various programming tools and documentation.
 Some companies offer a mobile SDK which lets you to embed a support module (with helpdesk browsing, ticket creation, and live chat) right into your native app.

 Content that contains information on how to do something or how to solve an issue usually via a KB.
 Need some exemplars?